MushtakTheAnalyst/BankCustomersChurn-Data-Analysis-and-Visualization-PowerBI-Project/README.md

 ## Data Structure and Source
 The dataset is in Excel (.csv) format with 10,000 rows and 14 columns.
 It contains accident details with fields like RowNumber, CustomerId, CreditScore, GeographyID, GenderID, Age, Tenure, Balance, NumOfProducts, HasCrCard, IsActiveMember, and others.
-There are 7 excel files with the below names.
+There are 7 excel files in total with the below names.

-o	ActiveCustomer
+- ActiveCustomer
-o	Bank_Churn
+- Bank_Churn
-o	CreditCard
+- CreditCard
-o	CustomerInfo
+- CustomerInfo
-o	ExitCustomer
+- ExitCustomer
-o	Gender
+- Gender
-o	Geography
+- Geography

 The datasets are attached in this repository.